 Good and bad news… while the majority of Shari’s celiac disease tests were “normal,” she still had an elevated deamidated gliadin.
 Her DGP-IgA level was 57.5 (normal would be less than 14.7).
 This means there is still gluten in her body as the test is detecting antibodies to gluten.

 It is very difficult for me to know how to coach Shari going forward beyond helping her figure out where she is still getting exposed to gluten.
 It also could be that she simply needs more time to heal.

-I also recommended to Shari that she test herself again in six months to see if her DGP-IgA biomarkers decreases.
+I also recommended to Shari that she test herself again in six months to see if her DGP-IgA biomarkers decrease.
 If it’s decreasing it will at least show progress.

 In fact, the Celiac Disease Center at the University of Chicago Medicine says everything is okay if the number is declining consistently over time.

-If your body isn’t responding to the gluten-free diet, and the number isn’t declining, she may need to talk to her doctor about additional testing for refractory celiac disease (see below).
+If her body isn’t responding to the gluten-free diet, and the number isn’t declining, she may need to talk to her doctor about additional testing for refractory celiac disease (see below).